ssmirr/appdev-chapters/day-4-notes.md

 **Goal:** Transform a street address into a latitude and longitude.

  - Put together the URL within the Google Geocoding API that contains the longitude and latitude of that street address.
-    - Assume that the street address is a real one, for now — we can handle invalid user input later.
  - Use `http.get()` to read the data at the URL you put together.
+ - If you're getting an error having to do with an invalid request, there are most likely characters in your street address that are illegal to have inside URLs.
+You can substitute them with `gsub`, or the handy `URI.encode` method:

+    ```ruby
+    URI.encode("5807 S Woodlawn Ave") # => => "5807%20S%20Woodlawn%20Ave"
+    ```
+ - If you get stuck, use the `p` method to print A LOT.
+Like, every line if you need to. **Make the invisible visible.** It's helpful to label each piece of data before you display it (with another call to `p`rint) that you're printing so you know what you're looking at.
  - Use `JSON.parse()` to transform the raw `String` response into hashes and arrays.
  - Use the `.class`, `.keys` or `.fetch` (if you're dealing with a `Hash`), `.length` or `.at(0)` (if you're dealing with an `Array`), to drill down into the data until you find the latitude and longitude.
     - Exploring the data at the API URL using the [JSONView extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) might help.
- - Print the street address that the user entered along with its latitude and longitude.
+ - Print the street address entered along with its latitude and longitude.
- - Make the street address dynamic with `gets`.

 #### Part 2